Jeremy-Burgos/macos-privacy-hardening/README.md

 macOS Privacy & Hardening Toolkit is a practical, evidence-first hardening guide for security-conscious macOS users.
 It focuses on visibility, verification, and attack-surface reduction.
 It is not a one-click hardening script and does not assume every control fits every threat model.

 # macOS Privacy & Hardening Toolkit

-A practical, evidence-first hardening guide for modern macOS systems.

 This repository focuses on attack-surface reduction, integrity checks, firewalling, DNS privacy, logging, and forensic visibility.
 It is not a one-click hardening script, and it does not assume every control fits every threat model.

 Use at your own risk.
 Test in a VM or non-production environment before touching a primary machine.